S. Nicholson Kane: Early life

-Kane was born on July 2, 1846 in New York City.
+Kane was born on July 2, 1846, in New York City.
 He was one of eight children born to Oliver DeLancey Kane (1816–1874) and Louisa Dorothea (née Langdon) Kane (1821–1894).
-His brothers were Walter Langdon Kane, DeLancey Astor Kane, John Innes Kane, Woodbury Kane.
+His brothers were Walter Langdon Kane, DeLancey Astor Kane, John Innes Kane, and Woodbury Kane.
 His sisters were Louisa Langdon Kane, Emily Astor Kane (who married Augustus Jay and was the mother of Peter Augustus Jay), and Sybil Kent Kane.

-He was the grandson of Walter Langdon and Dorothea (née Astor) Langdon and the great-grandson of John Jacob Astor.
-He was a cousin of Lt.
+Kane's maternal grandparents were Walter Langdon and Dorothea (née Astor) Langdon of the Astor family.
+Dorothea's father was John Jacob Astor.
+He was a second cousin of Lt.
 Col. John Jacob Astor IV.
-His paternal lineage descended from John O'Kane who emigrated to the country in 1752 from County Londonderry and Antrim, Ireland.
+His paternal lineage descended from John O'Kane, who emigrated to the country in 1752 from County Londonderry and Antrim, Ireland.
 During the American Revolutionary War, O'Kane (who dropped the "'O" once in America) was living at Sharyvogne, his estate in Dutchess County, which was confiscated after the War due to his Loyalist times.
 His eldest son, John Jr., stayed and became one of the most prominent merchants in New York.

 The family lived at "Beach Cliffe", designed by Detlef Lienau, which was one of the earliest Newport cottages "to attain a sort of Beaux-Arts purity."
-After prep school in New York, Kane attended and graduated from the United States Naval Academy at Annapolis, Maryland in June 1866.
-After his service in the Navy, he entered Cambridge University in England where he graduated in 1873.
-After returning the United States, he studied law at Albany Law School.
+After prep school in New York, Kane attended and graduated from the United States Naval Academy at Annapolis, Maryland, in June 1866.
+After his service in the Navy, he entered Cambridge University in England, where he graduated in 1873.
+After returning to the United States, he studied law at Albany Law School.

 Career

 After the Naval Academy, Kane was assigned the grade of ensign and began working on the staff of Admiral David Farragut.
 He resigned from the U.S. Navy in 1868.
 After the Navy, he attended university in England then returned to the United States for law school, and was admitted to the bar.
 Even though he was admitted, due to his "ample means", he did not practice his profession.

 In 1874, he became a member of the New York Yacht Club, where he served as Commodore and an officer for many years.
-During the beginning of the Spanish–American War, he volunteered as an Ensign and in ten days, was promoted to Senior Lieutenant, serving on the staff of Admiral Charles Dwight Sigsbee, serving until the end of the war.
+During the beginning of the Spanish–American War, he volunteered as an Ensign and, in ten days, was promoted to Senior Lieutenant, serving on the staff of Admiral Charles Dwight Sigsbee, serving until the end of the war.
 Kane was honorably discharged on November 15, 1898.